openstack-archive/murano/doc/source/image_builders/upload.rst

 To deploy applications with murano, virtual machine images should be uploaded into glance in a special way - *murano_image_info* property should be set.

-1. Use the glance image-create command to import your disk image to glance:
+1. Use the openstack client image create command to import your disk image to glance:

 .. code-block:: console

-  glance image-create --name <NAME>  --is-public true \
+  openstack image create --public \
   > --disk-format qcow2 --container-format bare \
-  > --file <IMAGE_FILE> --property <IMAGE_METADATA>
+  > --file <IMAGE_FILE> --property <IMAGE_METADATA> <NAME>
 ..

-Replace the command line arguments to glance image-create with the appropriate values for your environment and disk image:
+Replace the command line arguments to openstack image create with the appropriate values for your environment and disk image:

-*  Replace **<NAME>** with the name that users will refer to the disk image by.
-E.g. **ws-2012-std**

 *  Replace **<IMAGE_FILE>** with the local path to the image file to upload.
 E.g. **ws-2012-std.qcow2**.

 *  Replace **<IMAGE_METADATA>** with the following property string

+*  Replace **<NAME>** with the name that users will refer to the disk image by.
+E.g. **ws-2012-std**

 .. code-block:: text